 Within the overarching research theme of Geopolitics of standards, The Swedish Institute of International Affairs (UI) will analyse the power of standard setting and the implications that follow.

 The analysis will be modular and based on several projects with different goals and partners:

 Chinese standard power

-The project runs between autumn 2018 and spring 2019 and aims to enhance the knowledge and awareness around China’s increasing involvement in international standardisation.
+This project aims to enhance the knowledge and awareness around China’s increasing involvement in international standardisation.
 The project is led by Björn Fägersten (UI) with Teknikföretagen and SIS as partners.
 Tim Rühlig (UI) serves as the project researcher.
 Within the scope of the project, a number of activities are planned in order to highlight and analyse this development.
 The project has four overall objectives:

 • To produce a study on China’s standard power and its importance for Europe in terms of risks and opportunities, which will be made available to a Swedish and international audience.